apereo/apereo.github.io/_posts/cas/2018-10-22-cas6-springboot-admin-server.md

 - Secure all actuator endpoints using basic authentication where the master credentials are `casuser` and `Mellon`.

 <div class="alert alert-warning">
   <strong>WATCH OUT!</strong><br/>The above collection of settings <strong>MUST</strong> only be used for demo purposes and serve as an <strong>EXAMPLE</strong>.
 It is not wise to enable and expose all actuator endpoints to the web and certainly, the security of the exposed endpoints should be taken into account very seriously.
 None of the CAS or Spring Boot actuator endpoints are enabled by default.
-For production you should carefully choose which endpoints to expose.</a>.
+For production you should carefully choose which endpoints to expose.
 </div>

 To verify, you can try to hit a few of the endpoints to see the behavior in action: